 Provides information about the transition of immigration service and benefits functions to the BCIS.
 On-line service and benefit functions previously found on the INS's Web site can be accessed here.

-Housed in the Directorate of Border and Transportation Security Directorate, Department of Homeland Security, the CBP is responsible for border enforcement and inspection functions at ports of entry into the U.S. The CBP unifies border enforcement and inspection duties conducted by the U.S. Customs Service, the former Immigration and Naturalization Service, the U.S. Department of Agriculture's (USDA) Animal and Plant Health Inspection Service, and the U.S. Border Patrol.
+The CBP, an agency within the Department of Homeland Security, is responsible for border enforcement and inspection functions at ports of entry into the U.S. The CBP unifies border enforcement and inspection duties conducted by the U.S. Customs Service, the former Immigration and Naturalization Service, the U.S. Department of Agriculture's (USDA) Animal and Plant Health Inspection Service, and the U.S. Border Patrol.

 Contains links to HHS agencies, including Administration for Children and Families and Health Care Financing Administration.
 Includes instructions on sending emails to the secretary of HHS.

 The EEOC “is responsible for enforcing federal laws that make it illegal to discriminate against a job applicant or an employee because of the person's race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.”